Guide to Work, Study, Travel and Living Abroad

 the seated crow

-One does not read Basho’s poems so much as enter them, reside with them, without obligation.
-Precise in their construction, meticulous in their order, they have in the end the light of unfiltered experiences one remembers having as a child.
+One does not read Basho’s poems so much as enter them or reside with them without obligation.
+Precise in their construction and meticulous in their order, they ultimately reflect the light of unfiltered experiences one remembers having as a child.

 the sound of an acorn